Safarveisi/ML_PLATFORM/README.md

 ## Usage

-::one:: Navigate to the following directories one by one and use `task build-container-image-multi-arch` to build a multi arch image and push it to `docker.io` registery.
+:one: Navigate to the following directories one by one and use `task build-container-image-multi-arch` to build a multi arch image and push it to `docker.io` registery.

 * `deploy/k8s/postgres`
 * `deploy/k8s/apps/python-api`